CTPim/MechaCar_Statistical_Analysis/README.md

 ![Lot 3 T-Test](/images/MechaCar_Part3_lot3.png/)

 The population T-Test resulted in a P-Value of .069, which is above the acceptable significant level of .05.
 This t-test has failed to reject the null hypothesis.
 The total manufacturing lots are statistically similar to the population mean that it was compared to.
-With similar results, the T-Tests for each individual lot resulted with failing to reject the null hypthossis, as the P-Value of the individual lots were above the significant level of .05.
-It can be concluded that the individual lots are statistically similar to the population mean.
+With similar results, the T-Tests for  individual lots 2 and 3 resulted with failing to reject the null hypthossis, as the P-Value of lots 2 and 3 were above the significant level of .05.
+It can be concluded that these lots are statistically similar to the population mean.
+On the other hand, the P-Value of Lot 1 is less than .05, indicating that the PSI for Lot 1 is statistically different from the population mean of 1,500 pounds per square inch.